Suji-S5/DatasetCleaner-Interface/README.md

 ### Install them using :
 pip install streamlit pandas
 # 2.Run the app
-In the same folder where app.py is located,run: streamlit run app.py
+In the same folder where app.py is located,
+run:
+streamlit run app.py
 # Project Files
-DatasetCleaner.py->MAin Streamlit code
+DatasetCleaner.py->Main Streamlit code ,
 sample CSV file->A sample file to test the app
 # Usage Tips
 - Make sure your file is in .csv format